Detailed Explanation of Component Decorator Identifiers

 @property()

-If we do not need to write a tips description for the property or redefine an alias displayed in the IDE for the property, etc. Then the shortened way as shown in the above example is sufficient.
+If you don't need to write a tip for the property, or redefine an alias for it to display in the IDE, etc., you can use the abbreviated form shown in the example above.

-If there is a syntax warning for the shortened way, please use the new version of the IDE and solve it through the
+If the abbreviated form shows a syntax warning, please use the new version of the IDE and resolve it using the IDE's

-Sometimes, developers control the read and write behavior of properties through property accessors (getters) and property setters.
+In addition to regular data properties, sometimes developers control the read and write behavior of component properties through accessors (Getters and Setters).

-When both the property accessor and the property setter exist, the decorator property identifier @property()
+When both a Getter and a Setter exist, the decorator property identifier @property()

-If the script only has a property accessor, then this property is read-only and can only be displayed in the IDE but not edited.
+If the script only has a Getter, then this property is read-only, it can only be displayed in the IDE but cannot be edited.

-The sample code for the use of the decorator when both the getter and the setter exist is as follows:
+Example code for decorator usage when both getter and setter are present:

 const { regClass, property } = Laya;